hyperspacedev/hyperspace/README.md

 If you are looking for the **current** release of Hyperspace, please look at [hyperspace-classic](https://github.com/hyperspacedev/hyperspace-classic).

-## What makes Hyperspace 1.0 different from the current version?
+## What makes Hyperspace 1.0 different from the current version

 The 1.0 redesign of Hyperspace acts differently from the current classic version of in multiple ways: